Factoring

 - Symon Tower

 Statement of Services were sent to all homeowners who receive factoring service from us in September 2013.
-In March 2015, an updated Statement of Services was issued to all factored owners.
-Updated copies have been issued since then detailing contact information and fees changes.
+Updated Statement of Services were issued to all factored owners in March 2015 and April 2022, due to changes.

 The current Written Statement of Services can be accessed below: